dsccommunity/ActiveDirectoryCSDsc/README.md

 | True     | False | Present       |

 `Name = <String>`
   A name that provides a unique identifier for the resource instance.
+It can be set to any value.

 | Required | Key?  | Default value |
 | -------- | ----- | ------------- |